JesusG2022/Project-1-cst-438-react-native/README.md

     word of the day, definitions, examples, part of speech, synonyms, and antonyms.
 They also made sure to keep the group on track and accountable throughout the duration of Project01.
-This was achieved by creating Google documents, the group chat, and facilitating brainstorming ideas and issues in order to carry on.
+This was achieved by creating Google documents, the group chat, and facilitating brainstorming ideas and issues to carry on.
 While they did not delegate this role and others, they mainly helped get things going and interact with the API.